Typical Mammalian Cell Bank Characterization Program

-All tests are to be conducted and documented in compliance with Good Laboratory Practices, 21 CFR 58 and in accordance with the EU or US Pharmacopoeia and EMEA or FDA guidelines such as:
+All tests are conducted and documented in compliance with Good Laboratory Practices, 21 CFR 58 and in accordance with the EU or US Pharmacopoeia and EMEA or FDA guidelines such as:

 - Good Laboratory Practices for Non-Clinical Laboratory Studies, 21 CFR 58.
 US Food and Drug Administration.